Table of contents

 Healthcare Careers for Auditory Learners

-If this sounds like you, two healthcare career paths could be a fit for auditory learners.
-They are health services specialists and healthcare management.
+Auditory learners learn best by listening.
+Examples of auditory learning include listening to an instructor speak, for instance, or preferring an audio textbook to a textbook available in print.
+If this sounds like you, two healthcare career paths that could be a fit for auditory learners are health services specialists and healthcare management.

 Health and Human Services

 Health and human services is a broad field.
 Though, the individuals working in this field have one common goal: to improve the lives of people as individuals and communities as a whole.
-Performing this type of service in the health sector might involve connecting clients with allied health services that can improve their quality of life.
+Performing this type of service in the health sector sometimes involves connecting clients with allied health services that can improve their quality of life.

-One reason health services specialist is good for auditory learners is that this type of position often requires a lot of listening.
+One reason health and human services can be a career fit for auditory learners is that this type of position often requires a lot of listening.
 You can’t fully help clients or communities until you know what the issues are.
 And you don’t know what the issues are if you don’t listen to their concerns.
 Auditory learners are naturally skilled at collecting this important information with their ears.

-Another reason auditory learners may enjoy working in health and human services is that this field involves working with a variety of people.
+Another reason auditory learners may enjoy a health and human services career is the ability to work with a variety of people.
 People from different backgrounds often use different terminology or slang, or they might have different tones or dialects.
-Someone good at picking up on these differences can gain more insight into where a person comes from, even if they don’t say, which also provides insight into what services may help them best.
+Someone good at picking up on these differences can gain more insight into where a person comes from, even if they don’t say, which also helps provide insight into what services may help them best.

-Visit UMA’s online Health and Human Services associate degree program to learn more about this healthcare career and the education it involves.
+Visit UMA’s online Health and Human Services Associate of Science / Associate of Applied Science degree program to learn more about this healthcare career and the education it involves.

-Auditory learners can benefit from receiving health services training at an educational institution that offers the option of converting their print textbooks into audio form.
-This allows you to take in the information you need in a way that suits you best.
-It also enables you to listen to your course materials while doing other somewhat mindless activities, such as running for exercise or while doing housework.
+Auditory learners can benefit from receiving health and human services career training at an educational institution that offers audio learning materials.
+This allows you to take in the information you need in a way you may prefer.
+You can also listen to course materials while doing other somewhat mindless activities, such as running for exercise or cleaning the house.

-When studying for quizzes and tests as an auditory learner, it may help to institute the help of a friend.
-Have them ask you questions that may appear on the exam versus studying your notes in writing.
-Alternatively, record various questions and answers yourself, then play them back to help you better retain the information.
+When studying for quizzes and tests as an auditory learner, institute the help of a friend.
+Have them verbally ask you questions that may appear on the exam versus studying your notes in writing.
+You may also record various questions and answers yourself, then play them back to help you better retain the information.

 Healthcare Management